MitraKostadinova01/gpt_behavioral_analysis/README.md

 - GPT-4o
 - GPT-o4-mini
 - GPT-4.1-nano
 - Gemma2

 All results are organized by the model used in the analysis and the focus group and then saved in different folders and files.
 The data is presented in CSV files, categorized by the models used, and stored in the `results_data` folder.

 Additionally, these data files are used by the graphics script and can be accessed in the `graphics` folder.
+Also, the `paper_images` folder contains all images displayed in the paper.